-†Results from a randomized, double-blind, noninferiority study designed to determine the efficacy and safety of MYCAMINE vs Cancidas in patients with documented invasive candidiasis or candidemia (patients with Candida endocarditis, osteomyelitis, and meningitis were excluded from the analyses).
+†Results from a randomized, double-blind, noninferiority study designed to determine the efficacy and safety of MYCAMINE vs Cancidas in adult patients with documented invasive candidiasis or candidemia (patients with Candida endocarditis, osteomyelitis, and meningitis were excluded from the analyses).
 Patients were administered MYCAMINE 100 mg/day (n=191) or Cancidas 70-mg loading dose followed by 50-mg maintenance dose (n=188).
 Outcome was assessed by overall treatment success based on clinical and mycological response at the end of IV therapy.
 All patients received at least 1 dose of study medication.

 ‡Treatment difference (and 95% confidence interval) for MYCAMINE vs Cancidas in the total patient population was 7.4% (−2.0% to 16.3%).